Write-only memory (engineering)

 In information technology, a write-only memory (WOM) is a memory location or register that can be written to but not read.
 In addition to its literal meaning, the term may be applied to a situation when the data written by one circuit can be read only by other circuitry.
 The most common occurrence of the latter situation is when a processor writes data to a write-only register of hardware the processor is controlling.
 The hardware can read the instruction but the processor cannot.
 This can lead to problems in producing device drivers for the hardware.

 Write-only memories also find applications in security and cryptography as a means of preventing data being intercepted as it is being decrypted.
+It can also reduce the number of necessary logic gates by allowing some register values to become don't-care values.